-(c) This title does not limit the right of an individual to provide services related only to the purchasing, preparation, and service of food to groups of people.
+(3) Provides services related only to the purchasing, preparation, and service of food to groups of people.

 Source: Maryland Health Occupations Code Ann. § 5-101 http://mgaleg.maryland.gov/mgawebsite/Laws/StatuteText?article=gho§ion=5-101&enactments=false